 Writers Victoria just held its fourth flash fiction competition.
 This year, the theme was ‘Glimmer’.
 For the 30 days of April, they posted a single-word prompt and entrants wrote up to 30 words in response.

 Here are my first 10 stories.
-Continue reading Writers Victoria Flash Fiction 2020 – Part One
+And lucky me scored a win on day one.
+Continue reading Writers Victoria Flash Fiction 2022 – Part One

 Women’s fiction author, Lisa Darcy, has just released her ninth novel, Should You Keep a Secret?
 The book poses a moral dilemma about whether or not to tell a friend something shocking about her husband.
 It also dives into the lives of three friends, three women facing different issues.
 Its emotional range will take you from laughter to tears.
 Continue reading Lisa Darcy Asks Should You Keep a Secret?

 In a world of war, pandemic, floods, fire and earthquake, it’s hard to stay positive.
 Anything else feels trite, but we have to keep putting one step in front of the other.
 So as the Winding Narrative reached its fourth anniversary last month, it’s time to review progress.
 Continue reading The Winding Narrative Turns Four

 The shocking news hit Grandview Road on a cold spring morning.

 Cherry at number four spread the word.
 ‘They’re taking Rose out.’